 4. Help Ban Asbestos

-One of the most impactful things you can do to support veterans on any day is to spend quality time with them.
+One of the most impactful things you can do to support veterans fighting mesothelioma is to spend quality time with them.

 Simply talking with them about their favorite memories or sharing a meal together can reduce the feelings of loneliness that too many veterans face while battling mesothelioma.